sunknudsen/privacy-guides/how-to-spoof-mac-address-and-hostname-automatically-at-boot-on-macos/README.md

 [![How to spoof MAC address and hostname automatically at boot on macOS](how-to-spoof-mac-address-and-hostname-automatically-at-boot-on-macos.png)](https://www.youtube.com/watch?v=ASXANpr_zX8 "How to spoof MAC address and hostname automatically at boot on macOS")

-> Heads-up: unfortunately this guide does not work on Macs equipped with the new T2 chip running macOS Mojave.
-If that’s your case, please consider upgrading to Catalina.
+> Heads-up: unfortunately this guide doesn’t work on Macs equipped with T2 chips running macOS Mojave.
+If that’s your case, consider upgrading to Catalina.

+> Heads-up: unfortunately this guide doesn’t work on Macs equipped with M1 processors (see [issue](https://github.com/sunknudsen/privacy-guides/issues/15)).

 ## Caveats